khhasnain05/emoji-predictor-model/README.md

 ```

 3. ### Download Trained Model
-Download the trained model from the link below and extract the folder final_emoji_model_v2/ into the root of this project.
+Download the trained model from the link below and extract the folder **complete_emoji_model** into the root of this project.

 4. ### Run the App
 ```bash